A warm welcome to all UConn students!

 Through the UCC UConn ASB trip, students have reached out with the love of Christ through ministries of service–especially disaster relief and recovery–in the communities of Slidell, Louisiana (greater New Orleans); Texas City, Texas; Lake Charles, Louisiana; Tuscaloosa, Alabama; and Joplin, Missouri.

 In preparation for the trip, UCC UConn participants engage in service work in our local community and put on a festive Valentine’s Weekend Dinner in our facilities here at Storrs Congregational, both to help assist with the group’s fundraising efforts.

 As a UConn student, you’re welcome and invited to take part in any of the adult faith formation programs, activities, and groups happening here at Storrs Congregational.
 You might think about:

-- CAFE Storrs, our mid-week adult bible study group that meets 10:30 am to 12 Noon in the Library located on the 1st floor of the CE Wing of our Parish House complex.
+- CAFE Storrs, our mid-week adult bible study group that meets 10:30am-12pm via Zoom or in the SCC Lounge.

 Come check us out!

 Perhaps you come to UConn having been a part of a United Church of Christ congregation elsewhere… then we’re the place for you!
 Perhaps you come having been a part of one of the traditions we’re in “full communion” with: the Presbyterian Church (USA), the Evangelical Lutheran Church in America, the Reformed Church in America, and the Christian Church (Disciples of Christ)… and if so, then we’re also the campus ministry here at UConn for you, too!